ENCCS/julia-for-hpda/content/sciml.rst

    Training loss on the hybrid model.

-.. todo:: Not assuming homogeneity
+.. exercise:: Not assuming homogeneity

    In the dynamics example above, what happens if you do not assume homogeneity?
 In other words, if the forces acting on the object are allowed to depend both the object's velocity and position,